unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Caldera Forms 1.2.2 ( June, 2015) =

 = Bugs Fixed =
-* Fixed widget bug where forms in widget disapeared
+* Fixed widget where forms in widget disapeared
 * Fixed conditional logic where multiple forms on a page broke conditions
-* Fixed a bug that stopped forms from saving if visual editor was disabled in profile
+* Fixed a that stopped forms from saving if visual editor was disabled in profile
 * A bunch of smaller bugs that was causing minor issues... again

 = New Filters =